Robin Hobb: Themes

 Tolerance for otherness is a theme that runs through the fantasy elements of Hobb's Elderlings series.
 The books feature two kinds of magic: the socially acceptable Skill, practiced by the ruling class, and the despised Wit, relegated with the lower classes.
 The Wit, the ability to bond with animals, is viewed as an unnatural inclination, as emasculating and shameful, with its practitioners publicly hanged and forced into hiding.
 Scholars have described it as an allegory for queerness and homophobia.
 The protagonist Fitz, who is both Skilled and Witted, leads conflicting identities.
 His bond with his Witted partner, a wolf, is portrayed as central to his life as his human relationships, but is forced to operate in secret due to social prejudice.
 This personal struggle, as well as the larger struggle for de-ostracization of the Witted, form a key theme of the series.

 Hobb explores gender as a theme in the Liveship Traders, which focuses on the lives of three generations of women in a patriarchal society.
 The women of the series often defy stereotypical expectations of their femininity: Althea, a rebellious sailor who dresses as a man to work on a ship, re-kindles her sensitive side; Keffria, a submissive housewife, discovers her independence; and Ronica, a conservative, traditional matriarch adapts to social change.
-The Fool, an enigmatic character whose gender identity shifts through the series, appears as a young woman in some sections and as a man in others.
+The Fool, an enigmatic character whose presentation shifts through the series, appears as a young woman in some sections and as a man in others.
 Scholars have described this depiction of gender as subversive, and as challenging the notion of a rigid boundary between genders.

 Ecological themes have also been identified in Hobb's work.
 The resurgence of dragons in the Elderlings series poses a challenge to anthropocentrism, or the supremacy of man's place in the world, with humans forced to re-adjust in relation to a stronger, more intelligent predator.
 The Wit, an ill-regarded ability associated with the animal world, is shown through Fitz's perspective as a natural extension of the senses and as an interconnectedness to all living things.
 Scholar Mariah Larsson view the series as ecocentric in nature, questioning the intrinsic value of human over other forms of life.

 Other themes in Hobb's writing include critiques of colonialism and examination of culture-specific honor systems in the Soldier Son trilogy, a series set in a post-colonial secondary world that has drawn resemblance to the 19th century American frontier.